The Gold Scales site portal

 After the marriage Teja was faced with the king's elder wife and her jealousy.
 The older wife used to create problems for her from the very start.
 But the king was always kind to Teja.

-Teja's stepmother grew envious of Teja's happiness as a queen.
-One day she invited Teja to come to her place, and after a few days she pushed a thorn into her neck and turned her into a starling.
-Her step-sister put on Teja's dress and went to the king's home as her mother told her to do.
+Teja's stepmother grew envious of her happiness as a queen.
+One day she invited Teja to come to back home on a visit, and after a few days she pushed a thorn into her neck and turned her into a starling.
+Her daughter Tula then put on Teja's dress and went to the king's home as her mother told her to do.
 The starling followed her.

-Tula was almost a look-alike of Teja; so the king was unable to recognize her.
+Tula was almost a look-alike of Teja; so the king was unable to see it was not his wife Teja.
 The starling tried to tell him the truth one day he overheard her and asked the bird to alight on his shoulder.
 The bird flew to him.
 Then the king found a thorn in its neck, pulled it out, and at once Teja appeared in her real shape.

 The king killed the imposter and sent the body back to the scheming mother.